 The authors are alumni of the competition and offer their advice on managing difficulties or service/software choices.
 These are not the only, or even the best, ways to approach problems you may face but come from the experience of the authors throughout their time with the competition.
 This is designed to be about as in depth as can be throughout and so do not feel obliged to read everything, only what you believe will assist in your role at the competition.

-You can find a sample RFP on the About page of our website, along with an overview of the competition structure.
+You can find a sample RFP on the Competition Overview page of our website, along with an overview of the competition structure.